-- Please warn your children that the provider will be wearing a somewhat scary looking suit or mask during sick visits.
-This is for our provider’s protection and per the CDC recommendations.
+- Please warn your children that the provider will be wearing a mask during their visit.
+This is per the CDC recommendations.

-- When you arrive to the office, please call and check in over the phone.
+- When you arrive to the office, please check in via the link sent to your phone.
 Our staff will instruct you from there.
-We are asking that all sick patients wait in their car instead of our waiting room.
-Well visit patients will be allowed to wait in the waiting room if an appropriately spaced area is available.
+We are asking that all sick patients wait in their car instead of our waiting room and will use a separate entrance.
+Well visit patients will be allowed to wait in the waiting room if they wish and an appropriately spaced area is available.

 For Patients with Illness: